epsilon537/boxlambda/documentation.markdown

 I suspect that over time the project will outgrow this setup and I might move up to the **Nexys A7-100T**, also from Diligent.
 Compared to the Arty A7 35T, Nexys A7-100T has:
 - A bigger FPGA: More logic slices and more Block RAM.
-- On board microSD card connector
+- Onboard microSD card connector
-- On board PWM audio output connector
+- Onboard PWM audio output connector
-- On board PDM microphone connector
+- Onboard PDM microphone connector
 - USB HID for keyboard and mouse, with a clever adapter so keyboard and mouse present themselves to the FPGA as PS/2 devices.
 - VGA connector